 TV antenna basics

-There is no one magic antenna or antenna type that will deliver excellent TV reception in every location.
+No one antenna or antenna type will deliver excellent TV reception in every location.
 The main factors determining reception are the distance and direction from the TV station transmitters to your home.
-Other factors include the transmitter's power and the height of its tower, the terrain between the tower and your antenna, and the size and location of any large buildings in the path of the transmission.
+The transmitter's power and the height of its tower also matter.

 The information below will help you zero in on the type(s) of antenna that should work best for you.
-Keep in mind that even in the same neighborhood reception conditions often vary from house to house.
-For that reason, it's best to purchase your antenna from a dealer who offers no-hassle returns with a money-back guarantee.
+Keep in mind that even in the same neighborhood reception conditions can vary from house to house.
+So we recommend purchasing your antenna from a dealer who offers no-hassle returns with a money-back guarantee.

 VHF and UHF

-What is the difference between UHF and VHF antennas?
+What's the difference between UHF and VHF antennas?
 Mainly size.
 Antenna elements are based on the size of the waves they're designed to receive, and VHF frequencies are lower so the waves are longer, requiring a larger antenna surface to receive them.
-It's possible to build a much more elaborate UHF antenna with more elements for stronger reception while keeping the antenna size physically manageable.

-Antennas described as "uni-directional" or sometimes just "directional" are designed to receive signals from one direction.
-"Multi-directional" or "omni-directional" antennas are able to receive signals from all directions.
+Antennas described as "directional" are designed to receive signals from one direction.
+"Multidirectional" or "omni-directional" antennas are able to receive signals from multiple directions.

 Indoor vs. outdoor antennas

-Nearly all outdoor antennas perform better than even the best indoor antennas.
-Along with their size disadvantage, indoor antennas have a height disadvantage, and are adversely affected by the walls of a house and even by movement of people in the room.
-Other sources of household interference include fluorescent lights, computers and cordless phones.
+Most outdoor antennas will outperform even the best indoor antennas.
+Besides their size disadvantage, indoor antennas have a height disadvantage.
+They can also be adversely affected by the walls of a house and even by movement of people in the room.
+Other sources of household interference include fluorescent lights and computers.

 Amplified vs. non-amplified antennas